cactushead/MantisThemeManager/README.md

 ![preview](https://github.com/cactushead/MantisThemeManager/blob/master/screenshots/screenshot.png)

 This fork changes the look of the theme manager to more closely use the MantisBT default styling and layout.

-Screenshot zoom on hover still works and can be themed by your custom themes (like cactus light)
+Screenshot zoom on hover still works and can additionally be themed by your custom themes (like cactus light)

 ## Install